Know Your Insurance

 United Health Care

-We are not contracted with Tricare but are proud to submit claims to Tricare for our active military and veterans.
+We are not able be a contracted Tricare Network Provider due to being too far from a military facility but we are a Tricare Participating Provider and are proud to submit claims to Tricare for our active military and veterans.

 If the Medical Insurance you carry contracts with a vision plan, it is best to call your insurance to find out what the name of the vision plan is.
 Be aware that they may rebrand a common vision insurance with which we are contracted to a name of which we are unfamiliar.